CaptainLucian/FactorioServer/README.md

 # To Do
 - see about automating updates, if I can't tell if a version changes then maybe default to nightly new containers? - could break the server if mods aren't compatible with the new release though, could be possible to have it check to see if the server start command failed, and if so either relocate or delete the mods.
-- see about automating mod updates (refer to https://github.com/astevens/factorio-mod-updater), similarly would need to be a scheduled event to be hands off without breaking things - found a different script to base it off of but it needs work right now.
+- see about automating mod updates (basing solution off of https://github.com/JensForstmann/Factorio-Mod-Loader), similarly would need to be a scheduled event to be hands off without breaking things - it needs work right now.
 Need to have it ignore more of the wube made things listed under mods
 - see about automating pushing new images to docker, making them is already done